FinesserULTRA/FinesserULTRA/README.md

 ### 👋 About Me

 Hi!
-I'm **Mustafa Hamad**, a Software Engineer based in **Islamabad, Pakistan**.
+I'm **Mustafa Hamad**, a Software Engineer based in **Pakistan**.
 I am currently a student at **SEECS, NUST**, bridging the gap between scalable backend architecture and immersive interactive experiences.

 I specialize in building high-performance systems, whether that's processing 10GB of data in minutes or rendering physics-based particles in a game engine.